Geneva Summer Scholars a Pathway for Students

 Although summer may be coming to an end, summer scholar students will be able to apply what they have learned during the school year and beyond.

 Applications for summer 2017 will be available in December 2016.
-For more information about this program click here.
+For more information about this program, visit the Cornell University page "Undergraduate Studies in Entomology".

 Alex Koeberle ’13 is a freelance writer for the College of Agriculture and Life Sciences.